sciZer0/7/v/README.md

 Specifically, to build permissionless ownership systems about storing and transferring tokens (values).

+That's it.

 The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously,

 * use the public-private key pair authentication mechanism

-* be a highly-decentralized system of many incentivized, autonomous nodes — where often each node is storing the same copy of the book of the blockchain.
+* be a highly-decentralized system of many incentivized nodes — where often each node is storing the same copy of the book of the blockchain.

 Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout any geopolitical events or natural disasters.

-That's it.

 On the other hand, the main task of developers is to really build/make such permissionless systems being highly-sustainable and plus, of course, as efficient as possible.